 In Baumbast, the Court pushed the AG’s conclusions about finding a citizenship-based right to reside even further.
-AG Geelhoed had argued that Article 18(1) EC created a directly effective right for EU citizens to move and reside in other Member States, and conditions and limitations should not rob that right of substantive content.
+AG Geelhoed had argued that the then Article 18 para 1 EC [now Article 21 para 1 TFEU] created a directly effective right for EU citizens to move and reside in other Member States, and conditions and limitations should not rob that right of substantive content.
 However, the AG’s reasoning relied heavily on Mr Baumbast’s (non-EU) economic activity, so that the conditions and limitations imposed on freedom of movement for workers should apply by analogy.
 In contrast, the Court’s judgment did not apply analogous conditions and limitations.
-Rather, it required latitude in applying the existing conditions and limitations; they must observe “the general principles of that law, in particular the principle of proportionality”.
+Rather, it required latitude in applying the existing conditions and limitations; they must observe ‘the general principles of that law, in particular the principle of proportionality’.
 Here, although Mr Baumbast’s work was viewed as helpful in the proportionality assessment, it was not a necessary condition.
-His primary right of residence was exercised “purely as a national of a Member State, and consequently a citizen of the Union,” and any limitations or conditions placed on that right were “subject to judicial review”.
+His primary right of residence was exercised ‘purely as a national of a Member State, and consequently a citizen of the Union,’ and any limitations or conditions placed on that right were ‘subject to judicial review’.
 Five Advocate General Opinions have cited that specific caveat - no judgments have.

 The Court further emboldened the duty of proportionality review in 2013 in Brey – long after Directive 2004/38 had come into force.
-The AG Opinion in that case did not even mention proportionality, adopting something of a ‘law-as-lists’ approach, using the Directive to provide the relevant list, and finding that the applicant did not fit into any of the categories (the word ‘Directive’, referring to Directive 2004/38, appears 92 times).
-The judgment in contrast went proportionality-plus, requiring “an overall assessment of the specific burden which granting that benefit would place on the social assistance system as a whole by reference to the personal circumstances characterising the individual situation of the person concerned”, outlining a large range of circumstances that should be considered, and then concluded that it was for the referring court, in light of the relevant facts, to make the proportionality judgment.
+The AG Opinion in that case did not even mention proportionality, adopting something of a “law-as-lists” approach, using the Directive to provide the relevant list, and finding that the applicant did not fit into any of the categories (the word “Directive”, referring to Directive 2004/38, appears 92 times).
+The judgment in contrast went proportionality-plus, requiring ‘an overall assessment of the specific burden which granting that benefit would place on the social assistance system as a whole by reference to the personal circumstances characterising the individual situation of the person concerned’, outlining a large range of circumstances that should be considered, and then concluded that it was for the referring court, in light of the relevant facts, to make the proportionality judgment.